 Dr Nicola JenningsAssociate Lecturer

-Nicola Jennings completed a PhD at the Courtauld Institute of Art in early 2015 on The Chapel of Contador Saldaña at Santa Clara de Tordesillas: New Proposals about its Original Appearance and Role in the Fashioning of Identity by an Early Fifteenth-Century Converso.
-Nicola did an MA in Early Netherlandish Painting at the Courtauld, has worked at the National Gallery and City University, and is currently Curatorial and Research Associate at Colnaghi in London.
+Nicola Jennings completed a PhD at The Courtauld Institute of Art in early 2015 on The Chapel of Contador Saldaña at Santa Clara de Tordesillas: New Proposals about its Original Appearance and Role in the Fashioning of Identity by an Early Fifteenth-Century Converso.
+Nicola did an MA in Early Netherlandish Painting at The Courtauld, has worked at the National Gallery and City University, and is Director of the Colnaghi Foundation.

-Her principal research interests are converso patronage of art and architecture in fifteenth- and sixteenth-century Spain, Iberian and northern European sculpture and painting from the same period, and Spanish polychrome sculpture from the sixteenth, seventeenth and early eighteenth centuries.
+Her principal research interests are converso patronage of art and architecture in fifteenth- and sixteenth-century Spain, Iberian and northern European sculpture and painting from the same period, and Spanish painting and polychrome sculpture from the sixteenth and early seventeenth centuries.

 - Diplôme de Recherche, Institut Universitaire d’Etudes du Développement, Geneva